Xeremia: History

 The first reliable evidence of bagpipes in the Iberian Peninsula dates to the Middle Ages.
 The first written reference dates to the 9th century, in a letter from Saint Jerome to Dardanus:

-The influence of the court of Aragon and particularly that of Catalonia in the Balearic Islands and the cultural exchanges on both sides of the Pyrenees together with Catalan hegemony in Occitania, which had been a strong cultural center, caused an increase the number of bards and minstrels increased.
+The influence of the court of Aragon and particularly that of Catalonia in the Balearic Islands and the cultural exchanges on both sides of the Pyrenees together with Catalan hegemony in Occitania, which had been a strong cultural center, caused an increase in the number of bards and minstrels.
 In 1209 there was a massive migration of bards and minstrels fleeing Occitania, due to repression by the northern French monarchs, encouraged by Pope Innocent III.
 Bagpipes became prominent in those areas where the courts of Aragon and Catalonia had influence.

 When James I the Conqueror, conquered Majorca and Ibiza and repopulated those lands with his vassals of Catalan origin, they brought the bagpipes with them: the sac de gemecs, from which the Mallorcan xeremia (xeremia mallorquina) is derived.

 In the archive of the Crown of Aragon there is a document from the year 1343 that names one Joan Mascum, bagpipe minstrel to the king, from Majorca in reference to king James III.
 Further, it is known that the minstrels of the king of Mallorca brought to the court of Peter IV the ceremonial playing of the bagpipe through the city of Tortosa in the year 1353.
 There are further reports that bagpipers from a variety of nations would congregate, especially during Lent.

 Similar pipes are attested in Barcelona as early as 1119, and in Valencia in 1258.
 Reports state that a procession of Saint Dionysius contained "two trumpeters, two tabalers, and bagpipe."
 After 1335, there are frequent mentions of the xeremia in records.
 Following this period, the pipes became even more widespread, becoming popular among shepherds and beggars, although in a primitive form.